theemo-tokens/theemo/packages/figma-theemo/README.md

 1. Set your variants for each context (`§light` and `§dark`)
 2. Select a context
-3. Use `Style References` to map those "compiled" styles
+3. Use `Theemo` to map those "compiled" styles
 4. Use `Themer` to export and apply them

 ### Things to Know